tourstream/tstr-crs-adapter/README.md

 ##### ... the code

 Write a test and execute `npm run test` - the unit tests will tell you, if everything is fine.
+Personal goal: Try to increase the test coverage to ~100%.

 ##### ... the adapter